 The research finds that:

-- There’s little evidence that disadvantaged students were disproportionately impacted accessing home-based learning supports.
+- There’s little evidence that disadvantaged students were disproportionately impacted accessing home-based remote learning supports.

 - There’s mixed evidence of the scale and scope of learning loss.

 - There’s no clear relationship between students’ demographics and their reported achievement during home-based learning.